 Wrong Assets: Again if you have invoices to creditworthy clients or a constant stream of credit card receipts, many banks can’t help you if your credit, time in business or client concentration issues are a stumbling block.
 They key is to match up your assets and unique situation to the right lender.

 Steps to take when the Banks say No

 Take a Hard Look at your Situation: “To thy own self be True” said Shakespeare.
 Take an honest look at your credit, asset, and cash flow situation.
 It is probably a good idea to talk to your CPA too.
 For example, if you have a sub 600 credit score, no bank will lend you money.
 A restaurant or retailer without immaculate books and records will have little chance at a traditional bank, too.

-Understand Your Assets and Who “Likes” Them: I get a little frustrated when I talk to a business owner and they want x amount of money but only in a certain way.
+Understand Your Assets and Who “Likes” Them: I get a little frustrated when I talk to a business owner.
+Usually, they want x amount of money but only in a certain way.
 For instance, I talked to an importer who wanted $800,000 in equity when Purchase Order Funding plus Invoice Factoring would probably work for his situation and no ownership would be diluted.
 Also, they needed less than $1,000,000 which is historically not the size that private equity would look at.
-I understand that you need to be tenacious and not give up as an Entrepreneur, but you also need to understand the universe of lenders and funding sources in 2012 and give yourself a fighting chance of quickly getting the funds you need to grow your business.
+I understand that you need to be tenacious and not give up as an Entrepreneur.
+However, you also need to understand the universe of lenders and funding sources in 2012.
+Additionally, give yourself a fighting chance of quickly getting the funds you need to grow your business.